asweigart/automatetheboringstuffwithpythondotcom/README.md

 * `content` - HTML pages used with the templates
 * `templates` - Jinja2 templates
 * `static` - HTML, images, and other static files
-* `output` - The complete website is put here after running `generateSite.py`
+* `output` - The complete website is put here after running on `generateSite.py`
 * `generateSite.py` - A Python 3 script that produces the files to put on the site
-* `runServer.py` - A Python 3 script to run a web server on localhost:8000 to preview the site locally
+* `runServer.py` - A Python 3 script to run a web server on localhost:8000 to preview the site locally by which we can know our errors if any